joinmarket-webui/jamdocs/docs/interface/02-send.md

 [Sweep tab][sweep] to sweep all non-frozen funds of your wallet to external addresses.

+!!!
+Warning
+    Using the _Sweep_ button to empty a jar can significantly override the set fee limit.
+    This is because of the lack of change output.
+    The (default) maximum difference is 80%.

 After you made your first collaborative transaction with one of your jars as the recipient, you are ready to earn.